krishnagopika/InterviewQuestions/Salesforce/SalesAndMarketing.md

 40. To attain optimised and effective marketing, how can an organization understnad which lead is influenced by which campaign and which campaign is hoghly effective?
 41. How to add campain influence related list to the opportunity page layout and influenced opportunities in campaign page layout?
 42. Explain the process of creating a lightning app.
+43. How to add notes to a custom app?
+44.